David P. Webster: Highland Games and World Highland Games Heavy Events Championships

 In the 1960s, Webster began promoting the Highland games internationally as a way to bring tourists to Scotland and helped to revive some of the traditional Scottish sports such as stone-lifting and caber-tossing.
 He founded the World Highland Games Heavy Events Championships in 1980.
 The Championships has now been held in New Zealand, Canada, USA, Finland, Australia, Nigeria, and Scotland.
 The 2009 Championships, held in Scotland, was attended by 47,000 people including Charles, Duke of Rothesay, Camilla, Duchess of Rothesay, and many civic leaders.
 In 2013, Webster was invited to California at the request of former governor Arnold Schwarzenegger for the commencement of Arnold Highland Games as part of the Arnold Classic.

 Strongman

-Webster promoted the first televised strongman contest in 1955, which consisted of stone-lifting and weightlifting, and was later asked by Trans World International to serve as a consultant as they formed their World's Strongest Man television show in the late 1970s.
-Webster was also invited by Terry Todd to be part of the creation of the Arnold Strongman Classic, held annually as part of the Arnold Sports Festival in Columbus Ohio.
+Webster promoted the first televised strongman contest in 1955, which consisted the elements of stone-lifting, powerlifting and weightlifting, and was later asked by Trans World International to serve as a consultant as they formed their World's Strongest Man television show in the late 1970s.
+Webster was also invited by Terry Todd to be part of the creation of the Arnold Strongman Classic, held annually as part of the Arnold Sports Festival in Columbus Ohio, US.
 He served as head official at that event for 14 years.

+David Webster memorial weight toss

+In 2024, the organizers of the 2024 Arnold UK Strongman competition paid a tribute to Webster by modifying the historical Highland games one arm weight over bar event with a sandbag and naming the event as David Webster memorial weight toss.
+It is also known as David Webster memorial one arm sandbag over bar.
+Iceland's Hafþór Júlíus Björnsson won the event with an inaugural world record of 25.5 kg (56 lb) over 5.79 metres (19 ft 0 in).